 • Acting as spokesperson and advocate for your facility, staff, and patients

-HSAs mainly come from other areas of the healthcare industry, not necessarily just doctors or nurses.
-This gives them a good working knowledge of how healthcare facilities operate, and possibly some practical insight into how to improve service delivery and patient care.
-There’s also room for qualified applicants with management or business degrees who are interested in working in the healthcare industry as an administrator with no medical background.
+HSAs primarily originate from other areas of the healthcare industry, not just from doctors or nurses.
+This provides them with a solid understanding of how healthcare facilities operate and may offer some practical insights into enhancing service delivery and patient care.
+There’s also room for qualified applicants with management or business degrees who are interested in working in the healthcare industry as administrators, regardless of their medical background.

-Outside of a medical care setting, HSAs may find employment in under-served communities coordinating programs with social services and community health centers.
+Outside of a medical care setting, HSAs may find employment in underserved communities, coordinating programs with social services and community health centers.
 There, you’ll have a rewarding future helping families and the communities they live in by improving access to wellness programs and critical care.
-Other possibilities include the health insurance industry working as a coverage specialist or patient advocate to ensure proper compensation for services.
+Other possibilities include working in the health insurance industry as a coverage specialist or patient advocate to ensure proper compensation for services.

-Candidates may find employment with a bachelor’s degree, but most hospitals and health facilities prefer master’s degree recipients.
+Candidates may find employment with a bachelor’s degree, but most hospitals and health facilities prefer candidates with a master’s degree.
 In addition to education and professional qualifications, you’ll need skills and personality traits that include:

 • Comprehensive understanding of healthcare policy, laws, and regulations